PPRR Model & Framework: Prevention, Preparedness, Response, Recovery

-Understanding the PPRR Risk Management Model: A Strategic Approach to Organisational Resilience
+Understanding the PPRR Framework: A Strategic Approach to Emergency, Disaster, and Crisis Management

-At Resilient Services, we use the PPRR risk management model as a basis for our emergency and risk management consulting because it offers a clear, actionable methodology for building resilience.
+At Resilient Services, we use the PPRR model and framework as the basis for our emergency management, disaster management, and crisis management consulting, because it offers a clear, actionable methodology for building resilience.

-The PPRR risk management model—for Prevention, Preparedness, Response, and Recovery—provides a structured framework enabling businesses and organisations to manage hazards before, during, and after an incident.
+The PPRR framework — short for Prevention, Preparedness, Response, and Recovery — is a model used across emergency management, disaster management, and crisis management to help organisations manage hazards before, during, and after an incident.

-Whether it’s a natural disaster, cyberattack, supply chain disruption, or workplace emergency, the PPRR model helps organisations mitigate risks, improve safety, and bounce back stronger.
+Whether it’s a natural disaster, cyberattack, supply chain disruption, healthcare emergency, or workplace crisis, the PPRR model helps organisations mitigate risks, respond effectively, and recover stronger.

 What Is the PPRR Model?